-Cindy Crawford Reflects on Her Career, Dinner Parties With Gianni Versace & Madonna to Dancing on Marble in Heels
+Cindy Crawford Reflects on Her Career: Dinner Parties With Gianni Versace & Madonna to Dancing on Quartz in Heels

 FN: What’s the significance behind different creative disciplines merging?

 CC: “It’s not about fashion or design — it’s about style.
-Your style is how you dress but also how you live: What music you listen to you, what car you drive and how you entertain.
+Your style is how you dress but also how you live: what music you listen to you, what car you drive and how you entertain.
 Different things fall under that category.”